 A moment later - the light - exploded Chattering and loud it took over.
-The city put on its shades And fell into the sound of silence.25
+The city put on its shades And fell into the sound of silence. (Теофилов 2001: 85)

 Light gleefully is pouring over the ordinary weekday.
 The suddenness of it all reveals a sense of wonder and cannot leave one impartial to what is going on.
 The day is no longer ordinary, it is magical.
-Thus, in the poetry of Ivan Teofilov the goings on in the main street "the café umbrellas / stretch their colourful shadows / over festive and quiet friendships" (my emphasis; Теофилов 2001: 82).
-Relationships and togetherness is an occasion to celebrate.
+Thus, in the poetry of Ivan Teofilov the goings on in the main street "the café umbrellas / stretch their colourful shadows / over festive and quiet friendships" (my emphasis - Y. G.; Teoфилoв 2001: 82).
+Relationships and togetherness are an occasion to celebrate.
 Everyday routines are transformed into rituals, and the atmosphere of Teofilov's world is at the same time ordinary and festive.
 This is the special power of the poet's words.
 Behind the mundane there is a hidden present and to get to it, we need to find a way.

-We are led to the miracle of life through a moment of stillness, of looking at what the city has to offer, of feeling the gentle breeze ("Breezy landscape"), but also through the objects that carry a world that is unknown to us.
-Matter comes to life and this helps one to ontologise the world.
+We are led to the miracle of life through a moment of stillness, of looking at what the city has to offer, of feeling the gentle breeze (Peyzazh s vetrets [Breezy landscape]), but also through the objects that carry a world that is unknown to us.
+Matter comes to life, and this helps one to ontologise the world.
 The city looks at one and comes to life, takes on magical disguise and reveals the wonder that is every day.

-In Teofilov's work clocks and "tick-tocking alarm clocks" (just like in the play The Clocksmith) are not meant to take stock of time, whether it is passing or running out.
+In Teofilov's work clocks and "tick-tocking alarm clocks" (just like in the play Chasovnikar [The Clocksmith]) are not meant to take stock of time, whether it is passing or running out.
 They have a very specific function - to make objects come to 'life', they transform objects into miracles of life.
-That is why the tick-tocking alarm clock on the shelf, like a ray of sunlight, wakes up the pink glass fruit bowl ("The Fruit Bowl28") and makes it long for beauty and life.
+That is why the tick-tocking alarm clock on the shelf, like a ray of sunlight, wakes up the pink glass fruit bowl (Fruktierata [The Fruit Bowl]) and makes it long for beauty and life.
 On the other hand, the objects that keep track of time in the poetry of Ivan Teofilov do not only bring a sense of magic to the mundane, but also attach this magical quality to the idea of timelessness.